29 July - 2 August 2024

 Faculty of Biology and Environmental Protection University of Lodz, Poland

-Individual-based (or ‘agent-based’) models (IBMs, ABMs) are a popular new technique for understanding how the dynamics of complex systems arise from characteristics and behaviours of their
+Individual-based (or ‘agent-based’) models (IBMs, ABMs) are now a popular technique for understanding how the dynamics of complex systems arise from characteristics and behaviours of their

-Instruction will be led by Professors Steve Railsback and Volker Grimm, leading experts, educators and authors of agent-based modelling theory and practice.
+Instruction will be led by Professors Volker Grimm and Steve Railsback, leading experts, educators and authors of agent-based modelling theory and practice.

 This course will be delivered through a mixture of lectures, programming tutorials and exercises, open discussion, and independent project work.

 Instruction on model implementation will use NetLogo, a widely-used, free